On the Hardness of Reinforcement Learning with Transition Look-Ahead: Planning with One-Step Transition look-ahead

 Although \eqref{eq:LP} is written over the augmented state space and thus involves a value function $\bar{v}$ indexed by exponentially many augmented states, it admits an equivalent polynomial-size reformulation, which ensures tractability in the discounted setting.

-\Cref{th:1LookGamma} shows that in finite tabular MDPs, planning with one-step transition look-ahead is solvable in polynomial time for both (i) the discounted and (ii) the average-reward criteria. \begin{restatable}[One-step look-ahead is polynomial-time]{theorem}{OneLookGamma} $\ell$-DVDP and $\ell$-ARDP are solvable in polynomial time for $\ell \leq 1$. \end{restatable} Note that the proof provided is constructive: we explicitly encode the planning problem as a linear program whose feasible region captures the one-step look-ahead dynamics.
-Solving this LP yields the optimal value and an associated optimal policy in polynomial time. \begin{proof}[Proof sketch (discounted case)] We consider the discounted objective \eqref{eq:LP} with transition look-ahead of depth $\ell = 1$, where at time $t$ the agent observes the entire next-state vector $p \in \mathcal{S}^{\mathcal{A}}$ before selecting an action.
-Building upon the finite-horizon analysis of \citet{merlis2024reinforcementlearninglookaheadinformation} (proposition 2), we show (\Cref{lemma:tower-rule}) that the optimal value function $\bar v^*$ must satisfy:
+\Cref{th:1LookGamma} shows that in finite tabular MDPs, planning with one-step transition look-ahead is solvable in polynomial time for both (i) the discounted and (ii) the average-reward criteria.

+\begin{restatable}[One-step look-ahead is polynomial-time]{theorem}{OneLookGamma} $\ell$-DVDP and $\ell$-ARDP are solvable in polynomial time for $\ell \leq 1$. \end{restatable}

+Note that the proof is constructive: we explicitly encode the planning problem as a linear program whose feasible region captures the one-step look-ahead dynamics.
+Solving this LP yields the optimal value and an associated optimal policy in polynomial time.